2024 ASEAN Championship squads: Indonesia

 Indonesia announced their 33-man preliminary list on 25 November 2024.
-The squad was reduced to 30 players on 29 November, after Dzaky Asraf, Made Tito and Arsa Ahmad withdrew injured.
-In the following day, Justin Hubner and Ivar Jenner withdrew from the squad due to their club's refusal to release them, reducing the list to 28 players.
+The squad was reduced to 30 players on 29 November after Dzaky Asraf, Made Tito and Arsa Ahmad withdrew injured.
+In the following day, Justin Hubner and Ivar Jenner withdrew from the squad due to their clubs' refusal to release them, reducing the list to 28 players.
 On 2 December, Alfan Suaib was removed from the squad, reducing the list to 27 players.
 On 4 December, Ikram Algiffari, Ananda Raehan, and Armando Oropa were removed from the squad.
 The final squad was announced on 6 December, containing 24 players rather than the allowed 26.